CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 **KRISHNA**  So this is how we can parse singleton arrays in a functional programming paradigm.

 **BRAHMA**  That's very cool indeed.
-You wrote quite a bit more code that I did, but I can see the attraction of a general framework.
+You wrote quite a bit more code than I did, but I can see the attraction of a general framework.
 I have seen APL programmers use similar techniques when writing parsers, but many APL users do not have a computer science background.
 I'm going to stick with my extreme / minimalistic approach because it is a more natural expression of the array paradigm.
 I hope I can make it through all three verses without regretting that too much, I am feeling very grateful that we decided we didn't have enough time today to parse a more complex grammar!

 **BRAHMA**  The next verse is a parser for arrays containing more than one item, for example ```[a,2,z]```.
 You may remember the singleton array parser in APL looked like this: